 Student and Youth Activism Workshop

 Tiana Mudzimurema got her participants moving and thinking about how to create change in 5 different areas: eduction, medicine, arts, political science and environmentalism.
 Her work in youth activism made her an excellent leader and catalyst for change.
-A freshman at Northeaster University, Tiana was younger than many of the students in her workshop, but she quickly got their attention and respect.
+At the time, a freshman at Northeastern University, Tiana was younger than many of the students in her workshop, but she quickly got their attention and respect.

 - Tap into your own potential.